|Academic iNDex||One-on-One Consultations|

 - Download “Writing A Teaching Statement” by the University of Washington’s Center for Instructional Development and Research.
 Contains good writing prompts to help you get started writing your teaching statement

 - Writing a Research Plan - Carnegie Mellon, Cornell, Purdue, UPENN

 - Read “Developing Your Research Statement” a webpage that demystifies what a research statement is and offers some brief do’s and don’ts.

-- Sample Research Statements (NYU)
+- Sample Research Statements - NYU, UPENN, UCSF

 - HHMI Guide to Writing Letters of Recommendation (includes samples)